Agenda

 The goal: make HR more scalable, data-driven and outcome-focused.

-Expected discussion points by each speaker may include:
+Expected discussion points include:

 • Blueprints for converting the HR operating model into one that is more agile and responsive to changing needs.